brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 to differentiate between them.
 It's the pack of tuples case that really brings the ambiguity to light.

-The rules this paper, which have all been introduced at this point, are:
+The rules this paper proposes, which have all been introduced at this point,
+are:

 - `e.[:]` takes a [_pack-like type_](#pack-like-type)
 (or object of such) and adds a layer of packness